Updated June 2024–Are you dreaming of visiting Ireland? Is the cost of a vacation to the Emerald Isle a mystery to you?

 There will be times when you’ll want to stay connected as you travel around Ireland.
 There are a few ways that you can get around this, including the following:

-• Purchase a new Sim card for your phone (provided it is unlocked beforehand) from any Tesco supermarket in Ireland (both north and south of the border) or at Dublin airport (WH Smith bookstore in Terminal 1 or in the Spar shop in Terminal 2).
+- Purchase a new Sim card for your phone (provided it is unlocked beforehand) from any mobile phone store in Ireland or at Dublin airport (WH Smith bookstore in Terminal 1 or in the Spar shop in Terminal 2).
 Your purchase will also include a mobile usage plan for the duration of your stay in the country.
+Expect to pay around €15 for a prepaid SIM card.
 Alternatively, some newer phones will accommodate an e-SIM.
 Find out more about that at Airalo.

 Many first-time visitors to Ireland want to bring back a keepsake from their adventure or give someone an authentic Irish gift.